Access to emergency services

 Mobile operators must also allow, among others, the deaf or hard of hearing or the people with any other disability preventing them from making a voice call to reach the emergency services providing on-site assistance by SMS.

-Finally, BIPT facilitates, by means of a website (see the “Practical information” section), the opportunity for emergency services providing on-site assistance to contact an operator in the event of technical difficulties during the emergency call.
+Finally, BIPT facilitates, by means of the unified notification platform (see the “Practical information” section), the opportunity for emergency services providing on-site assistance to contact an operator in the event of technical difficulties during the emergency call.

 BIPT is tasked with monitoring the observance of the legislation and sanctioning the possible infringements.